rabbitmq/rabbitmq-server/deps/rabbitmq_amqp1_0/README.md

 messages sent through to AMQP 1.0).
 In other words, the application headers section is ignored.

-Note that properties and headers (in both AMQP 1.0 and AMQP 0-9-1) are immutable; however, this can only apply when the sending and receiving clients are using the same protocol.
+Note that properties (in both AMQP 1.0 and AMQP 0-9-1) and application properties (in AMQP 1.0) are immutable; however, this can only apply when the sending and receiving clients are using the same protocol.

 ## Routing and Addressing